frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 While the recursive approach proves to be highly inefficient in terms of time complexity, rendering it unsuitable for large inputs, it's crucial to compare its performance with the previously discussed brute-force solutions to gain a comprehensive understanding of its strengths and weaknesses.

-The brute force solution to the two-sum problem involves checking all possible pairs in the array to see if any pair meets the desired target value.
+The Brute-Force solution to the two-sum problem involves checking all possible pairs in the array to see if any pair meets the desired target value.
 This approach has a time complexity of $O(n^2)$ because it uses nested loops to iterate over all pairs.
 The space complexity is $O(1)$ as it does not require additional storage beyond the input array and a few variables.

 On the other hand, the recursive solution systematically explores all possible pairs by moving the `start` and `end` indices.
 Although it achieves the same goal, its time complexity is much worse, at $O(2^n)$.
 This exponential complexity arises because each recursive call generates two more calls, leading to an exponential growth in the number of calls.
 The space complexity of the recursive solution is $O(n)$, as it requires a recursion stack that can grow up to the depth of the array size.

-In summary, while both approaches solve the problem, the brute force solution is significantly more efficient in terms of time complexity ($O(n^2)$ vs. $O(2^n)$), and it also has a lower space complexity ($O(1)$ vs. $O(n)$).
+In summary, while both approaches solve the problem, the Brute-Force solution is significantly more efficient in terms of time complexity ($O(n^2)$ vs. $O(2^n)$), and it also has a lower space complexity ($O(1)$ vs. $O(n)$).
 However, we are not interested in either of these solutions.
-The brute force solution is naive and offers no advantage, and the recursive solution is impractical.
+The Brute-Force solution is naive and offers no advantage, and the recursive solution is impractical.
 Thus, we are left with the dynamic programming solutions.

 #### Dynamic Programming: memoization